Agasaworkshop/Codebug-mechanical-toy/README.md

 # Codebug-mechanical-toy
 This is a mechanical toy I've made, it is designed after a codebug, the mascot of a Vtuber called Ellie Minibot.
 It's quite finicky and it requires quite a lot of time to assemble.
-This project was made by [Agasa's workshop](https://www.youtube.com/@agasa_workshop) I will probably made a video about the designing but I suck at making videos.
+This project was made by [Agasa's workshop](https://www.youtube.com/@agasa_workshop) I will probably make a video about how I designed it but I suck at making videos.

 # Other than a printer it will also require:
 - soldering iron for heated inserts